 By now, you've probably heard the phrase, “Content is King.”
 Quality content is the currency of online marketing.
 In today’s world, consumers are constantly searching for information, testimonials, and examples of products and services that make their projects better, faster, and cheaper.

-We know from our research that technical audiences search for information through the entire buying cycle--from the “awareness” stage at the top of the funnel to the “ready-to-purchase” stage at the bottom.
+We know from our that technical audiences search for information through the entire buying cycle--from the “awareness” stage at the top of the funnel to the “ready-to-purchase” stage at the bottom.
 They want information from technical experts at your company to educate them on solutions that improve their jobs and business.
 Take advantage of your audience’s desire for information by mapping your content along your pipeline to turn visitors into buyers.

 Mapping Content Along the Buyer’s Cycle

 You'll need to organize your content into stages of the buyer’s cycle.
 Start by creating a content map that follows the marketing funnel.
 Decide which two or three campaigns to focus your marketing content on.
 For each campaign, identify an offer, or content piece, for each stage of the funnel with a corresponding call-to-action (CTA).